 NOBLE SQUARE — Louisiana-style fried chook Popeyes and burger joint Checkers are anticipated to open quickly on the corner of Division Street and Ashland Avenue.

-A spokesperson for Checkers told Eater Monday the eating place will open July 16.
-It’s now not but recognized when Popeyes will open.
+A spokesperson for Checkers told Eater Monday the eating place will open on July 16.
+It’s now not recognized when Popeyes will open.

 Representatives for Popeyes and Checkers have not spoken back to questions from Block Club.

-Architect Hemal Purohit, who is designing each of the new adjacent restaurants at 1555 W. Division St., did now not respond to a request for comment, either.
+Architect Hemal Purohit, designing each new adjacent restaurant at 1555 W. Division St., did not respond to a request for comment, either.

-Checkers is understood for its hamburgers, wings, and “famously seasoned” French fries, at the same time as Popeyes gives Cajun-style fried chicken, fish and red beans and rice, amongst different services.
+Checkers is known for its hamburgers, wings, and “famously seasoned” French fries, while Popeyes gives Cajun-style fried chicken, redfish, beans, and rice, amongst other services.

-Checkers & Rally’s Director of Franchise Development Bruce Kim instructed Eater the restaurants will now not percentage a kitchen or public front, but they will be linked with the aid of an indoor hallway.
+Checkers & Rally’s Director of Franchise Development, Bruce Kim, instructed Eater that the restaurants will not have a kitchen or public front but will be linked with an indoor hallway.

 While the Checkers chain is frequently recognized in other elements of the USA for its power-via carrier, it does no longer appear that there would be everywhere for motors to tug inside and out of at the already crowded intersection.

 So, typical fast food – in the main – is safe for consumption and may be moderately healthy.
 But why do we feel unhealthy having eaten it?
-Compared to a serving of grandma’s pot roast where we felt sated and fulfilled, fast food tends to leave us feeling unfulfilled, spiritually.
+Compared to a serving of grandma’s pot roast, where we think sated and fulfilled, fast food tends to leave us feeling unfulfilled spiritually.

 FOOD SHOULD BE PREPARED WITH PRIDE

-In the healthiest sense, proud is the cook that makes their food to please the eater.
+In the healthiest sense, the cook who makes their food to please the Eater is proud.
 They have a vested interest in everything they do.
-They want to create it tasty, hygienic, and aesthetic on the plate.
+They want to create tasty, hygienic, and aesthetic on the plate.
 They care.
 They cook their food with love.
 And they want their food eaten with love and respect for the process.

-Fast food, on the other hand, is an unloved child whose parent neither loves the food, their work, nor the receiver of the food.
+On the other hand, fast food is an unloved child whose parent neither loves the food, their work, nor the receiver of the food.
 It’s made with no soul or spirit.
 It may fill our bellies and nourish our bodies, but the experience of eating fast food does nothing to nourish our souls.

-We ought to become keen observers of how food makes us feel, and although the food in itself doesn’t make us evil, our practices can sometimes make us feel that way.
-Feeling bloated or dry in the mouth or queasy are all psychosomatic signs that the experience of eating certain food hasn’t been positive.
+We ought to become keen observers of how food makes us feel, and although food doesn’t make us evil, our practices can sometimes make us feel that way.
+Feeling bloated, dry in the mouth, or queasy are all psychosomatic signs that the experience of eating certain food hasn’t been positive.
 The food hasn’t served its nourishing purpose.